 **The creamy frosting recipe shared below is a soft frosting and is not ideal for frosting the entire cake.
-It is more of a stabilized whipped cream consistency than traditional cream cheese frosting.
+It is more the consistency of stabilized whipped cream, rather than traditional cream cheese frosting.

 2 teaspoons baking soda